 Once you’ve made your adjustments, you can tune up and check the guitar intonation again.

 Cover Up Your Guitar

 It is always a good idea to place a towel between your tools and the guitar.
 Any little slip could cause you to put a nice big scratch in your finish.
 While it won’t affect the intonation, you will likely be kicking yourself for letting it happen.

 While there isn’t a hard and fast rule that says you must set up your guitar in a specific order, most techs and luthiers would agree that the best way to approach setup is truss rod first, action second, intonation third.

 So, if you haven’t looked at your neck relief, or your height of action before diving into your guitar’s intonation, I would suggest you do so.
 Guitar setup is indeed a blend of art and science, but experience tells us that this method works.

 Invest In a Quality Tuner

 The better your tuner, the greater its accuracy levels.
-Yes, smartphone tuner apps are adequate for tuning, and can get you through an emergency intonation in a pinch, but if you’re taking the time to properly set up your instrument, using a quality tuner that breaks the notes down into individual cents will really help you dial in your intonation accurately.
+Yes, smartphone tuner apps are adequate for tuning (and can be quite accourate on an acoustic guitar, moreso than electrics), and can get you through an emergency intonation in a pinch, but if you’re taking the time to properly set up your instrument, using a quality tuner that breaks the notes down into individual cents will really help you dial in your intonation accurately.